FractalAIResearchLabs/Fathom-DeepResearch/README.md

 <p align="center"> <img src="./assets/main.png" style="width: 100%;" id="benchmark-img">       </p>

 We introduce **Fathom-DeepResearch**, an agentic DeepResearch system that sets *state-of-the-art performance in the open-weights category* on search-intensive benchmarks **(SimpleQA, FRAMES, WebWalkerQA, Seal0)** and *outperforms closed-source DeepResearch agents like (Claude, Grok, Perplexity, GPT-4o)* on open-ended synthesis benchmark **DeepResearch-Bench**.
-Built on two specialized models, **Fathom-Search-4B**, optimized for long-horizon, evidence-seeking through live web search, and **Fathom-Synthesizer-4B**, designed for open-ended synthesis tasks.
+Built on two specialized models, **Fathom-Search-4B**, optimized for long-horizon, evidence-seeking through live web search, and **Fathom-Synthesizer-4B**, designed for open-ended synthesis and report generation.
 Refer to our **technical report** for our training recipe and more exciting results!

 ## ✨ Key Innovations